What is Chapter 13 bankruptcy?

 Eligibility – Who Can File for Chapter 13?

-According to the Bankruptcy Code in January 2012, anyone is eligible for Chapter 13 “as long as the individual's unsecured debts are less than $394,725 and secured debts are less than $1,184,200” (11 U.S.C. § 109e).
-However, be aware that these figures will vary with time.
+According to the Bankruptcy Code in January 2012, anyone is eligible for Chapter 13 “as long as the individual's unsecured debts are less than $419,275 and secured debts are less than $1,257,850” (11 U.S.C. § 109e).
+(These dollar figures are inflation adjusted with time.)
 Secured debts are those backed by some type of collateral, one example is a home mortgage; the repayment plan in Chapter 13 will include repayment of these types of secured debts.
 Unsecured debts are ones not backed by collateral, usually with higher risk and steeper interest rates, such as with credit cards, and any disposable income will go toward these payments.

 In order to proceed with a Chapter 13 bankruptcy, it is required that a person go through approved credit counseling within 180 days prior to filing.
 In addition, as with all forms of bankruptcy, if the debtor has filed for bankruptcy less than 180 days prior to filing, and that case was dismissed due to delinquencies on the part of the debtor, they cannot proceed with a Chapter 13 at that time.